-The mission of the NCATA is to bring the sport of Acrobatics and Tumbling to NCAA emerging sport status and towards a fully sanctioned NCAA championship sport.
+The mission of the NCATA is to bring the sport of Acrobatics and Tumbling through NCAA emerging sport status to become a fully sanctioned NCAA championship sport.

 To offer high level competition to female student-athletes who have developed regulated acrobatic, tumbling and cheer skills.

 To provide safe, fair and consistent opportunities for collegiate athletes comparable to other varsity sports.

 To become a NCAA Championship Sport in Divisions I, II and III with member institutions from across the country.